themeblvd/theme-project/README.md

 	* `/themes`
 	* `/uploads`

-Well, when developing a theme locally, my current project structure extends that by adding a `{name}-project` to the `/wp-content` directory of WordPress to hold my theme project.
+Well, when developing a theme locally, my current project structure extends that by adding a `{name}-project` to the `/wp-content` directory of WordPress to hold my theme project:

 * `/wp-content`
 	* `/{name}-project`